Balcombe Street gang: Background

-The Balcombe Street Unit was possibly the most successful IRA unit ever to carry out a bombing campaign in England.
-They had a focus on London (in particular the West End of London where they targeted pubs, clubs and restaurants with bombings and shootings.
+The targeting of English locations was also used in the 1881-1885 Fenian dynamite campaign and the IRA's 1939-40 bombing and sabotage campaign known as the English Campaign or the S-Plan.The Balcombe Street Unit was possibly the most effective IRA unit ever to carry out a bombing campaign in England.
+They had a focus on London (in particular the West End of London) where they targeted pubs, clubs and restaurants with bombings and shootings.
 They attacked several of their targets twice.
 Within the space of nineteen days they had planted their first six explosive devices, two in Guildford on 5 October, another two in Seymour Street and St. James's Square on the 11th, another at St James's Square on the 22nd and one in Harrow on the 24th.

 In spring 1973, the IRA extended its bombing campaign to England, attacking military and symbolically important targets.
 The aim was to both increase pressure on the British government by swaying popular British opinion, with the goal of British withdrawal from Northern Ireland.

-It began on 8 March 1973 when an 11-person ASU, (which included Irish republicans such as the Price Sisters and Gerry Kelly) bombed the Old Bailey.
+It began on 8 March 1973 when an 11-person ASU (which included Irish republicans such as the Price Sisters and Gerry Kelly) bombed the Old Bailey.
 Despite warnings, one person died of a heart attack and about 200 were injured, some seriously.
 The IRA always believed that one bomb in England was worth about 30 in Belfast and the huge media response seemed to prove this theory.

 The ASU behind the Old Bailey bombing was caught trying to leave England by plane to Ireland.
 Although the IRA achieved its objective, it was a tactical error to try to leave so quickly, as British security forces would be extra vigilant at escape routes from England to Ireland.

 The IRA General Headquarters realised this mistake.
 Instead, they decided that instead of sending over a large 10-person ASU for just one day of spectacular bombing, they would use smaller sleeper cells of three or four volunteers to carry out several bombings over a number of months.

 IRA attacks in England for the rest of 1973 soon started to become more professional and sophisticated.
 The following attack was on 18 August 1973 when two IRA firebombs exploded at Harrods Department store, causing some damage but no injuries or deaths.
 This was the start of their prolonged bombing campaign in England.
 Just four days later an IRA book bomb exploded at the Conservative Party Central Office in London, injuring several people but none seriously.
 A few weeks later IRA bombs went off at King's Cross and Euston stations causing 13 injuries and wide spread damage, and panic in central London.
 From then on IRA bombs became a regular occurrence in London and other major English cities.

 By 1974, England saw an average of one attack – successful or otherwise – every three days.
 These attacks included the Birmingham pub bombings on 21 July which were possibly the first major attacks on the Midlands.